avinash7375/DeepLearningTensorflow/tens.md

 ---

-6. Recurrent Neural Networks (RNN) in TensorFlow
+6. Recurrent Neural Networks (RNNs) in TensorFlow

-Building an RNN for Time Series Forecasting:
+Building an RNN for Time Series Forecasting

+RNNs are useful for tasks involving sequential data, such as time series prediction and natural language processing.

 import tensorflow as tf
 from tensorflow.keras import layers